UCD-GW-Nitrate/npsat_engine/examples/box3D/Readme.md

 The format of the boundary condition file is the following:
 - Number of boundaries
 - TYPE N Value
-- Repeat N times with the coordinates that describe the boundary
+- Repeat N times the coordinates that describe the boundary

-##### Test 1 (dir_bc01.npsat)
+# Test 1 (dir_bc01.npsat)
-* Top arial boundary.
-We will assume that there is a polygon area (e.g. lake) that has constant head equal to 30 m.
-The polygon consist of 7 vertices.
+* __Top boundary__.
+This type of boundary is a polygonal area aplied on top (e.g. lake) that has constant head equal to 30 m.
+In the example the polygon consist of 7 vertices.
 Therefore the file has the following format
 ```
 1
 TOP 7 30